lihaybs/bootcamp-app/README.md

 1. Initialize the PostgreSQL database by running `npm run initdb`
 1. Run `npm run dev` to start Node.js

+**If you want make it with Server:**
+1. Make sure the you have ip adress one for the application and one for the Database.
+2. Copy the ip's to your .evn file.
+3. Run all the comands from Terminal (use "chmod" comand to Mac).
+4. Use comands to keep your server alive (You can use pm2 to do it https://pm2.keymetrics.io/)
+5. Close the Terminal and chack your web application.

 The associated blog post goes into more detail on how to set up PostgreSQL with Docker and how to configure your Okta account.